strangebuzz/cache-watcher/README.md

 That's it!
 If you have a Symfony 4 or 5 project with Flex it's all that you need.

-When a file change will be detected in your `services.yaml` files for example, you will get a feedback:
+When a change will be detected in your `services.yaml` file for example, you will get the following feedback:

 ```terminal
 ⬇ Update detected at 17:09:03 > refreshing cache...
   ✅  Done! in 2.43 second(s).
 ```

+Now refresh you page.
+It should be "fast" as the cache is already OK. 🎉

+Instead of:

 You can also pass a relative path or an absolute path for the first arugument: